Articles are found by searching library Databases. Understanding these databases will allow you to more easily use any databases.

 Go to Library Home Page > Article Databases > Full-Text Periodicals List to see if any other databases has that periodical full-text.
 This program will search to see which database has the rights to which periodical.
 Then you can search the periodical in that database.

-If you don't find the full-text article either using the Link Resolver or the Full-Text Periodical List then you can order it from another library via ILLiad.
+If you don't find the full-text article either using the Link Resolver or the Full-Text Periodical List then you can order it from another library via Interlibrary Loan.

 If the article cannot be located full-text and the library doesn’t have the periodical in print, don’t give up hope.
 A few more clicks will get you the article.
-ILLiad can be found on the Home page of the library, Books and More or the Article Database page.
+Interlibrary Loan can be found on the Home page of the library, Books and More or the Article Database page.

-Books and Articles both can be shared between libraries via Interlibrary Loan, they can be requested through ILLiad.
+Books and Articles both can be shared between libraries via Interlibrary Loan, they can be requested through the interlibrary loan system.
 Under Article Databases, select Interlibrary Loan.
-After logging in (remember to register if this is your first visit to ILLiad), select Order an Article.
+After logging in select "Article".
 The citation data like author, title of article, title of publication, pages numbers, and volume and issue numbers will be requested.
 Most articles will be delivered to you in electronic format and can easily be downloaded, saved, or printed.